 ‘Ding’ Darling awards scholarships for environmental studies

-At a special after-hours gathering on June 11 at the J.N.
-“Ding” Darling National Wildlife Refuge on Sanibel, the “Ding” Darling Wildlife Society-Friends of the Refuge awarded $21,700 in conservation education scholarships to 16 students from the surrounding five-county area.
+At a special after-hours gathering at J.N.
+“Ding” Darling National Wildlife Refuge on June 11 “Ding” Darling Wildlife Society-Friends of the Refuge awarded $14,000 in conservation education scholarships to 12 students from the surrounding five-county area.
+The awards total was the highest ever in the eight-year history of DDWS’ Environmental Scholarship Program.

-“The society is committed to educating today’s youth to become conservation stewards of the future,” DDWS Education Chair Wendy Kindig said.
-“We work with businesses and individuals to provide annual scholarships to award to outstanding students pursuing degrees related to conservation, wildlife biology, environmental engineering, policy, and science.
-A big thank you to our scholarship sponsors for their support.”
+“The society is committed to educating today’s youth as conservation stewards of the future,” said DDWS Education Chair Wendy Kindig in a prepared statement.
+“To that end, we work with various businesses and individuals to provide annual scholarships to award to outstanding students engaged in the study of conservation, wildlife biology, and the environment.
+A big thank you to our scholarship sponsors for helping us in our mission.”

-Conor Dougherty, a Cape Coral High graduate heading to the University of Miami to study biology and environmental science, received the Dr. Andrew and Laura Dahlem Scholarship.
-The Dahlems live part-time on Sanibel and were honored with a named scholarship by family members.
+nAlexandra Mackey, a Cape Coral High graduate and sophomore at the University of Florida (UF) studying environmental law, received the Dr. Andrew and Laura Dahlem Scholarship.
+The Dahlems live part-time on Sanibel Island and were honored with a named scholarship by family members.
+Mackey also received one of five Tarpon Bay Explorers scholarships (see below).